 Ramazan comes with a lot of blissful joys—and frying.
 After fasting for close to 16 hours, there are a lot of biochemical changes going on in our body and we should be mindful of those changes when we are selecting our Ramazan menu.

 Ramazan is a time for detoxing our body, renewing the metabolism and gaining better health.
 Thus, eating right in Ramazan is very important.
-Read on to find out how you can make the best of this beautiful month.
+Read our top nutritionists backed tips on how you can make the best of this beautiful month.

 1-How to break the fast: